photopea/CDR-specification/README.md

     4     uint4   Drop Cap ID
     // end if

-Map 12 has a following structure:
+Map12 has a following structure:

     4     uint4   Number of Values (NOV)
     // repeated NOV times: